Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 7900 XT will be 5% faster than the GeForce RTX 3080 in general, because of its higher bandwidth. (explain)
+Memory BandwidthIn theory, the Radeon RX 7900 XT should perform just a bit faster than the GeForce RTX 3080 in general. (explain)

-Texel RateThe Radeon RX 7900 XT should be quite a bit (approximately 29%) more effective at anisotropic filtering than the GeForce RTX 3080. (explain)
+Texel RateThe Radeon RX 7900 XT is a lot (more or less 29%) better at AF than the GeForce RTX 3080. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 7900 XT is superior to the GeForce RTX 3080, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 7900 XT is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison